-New National Website Our objective is to utilize the national website to serve three primary functions.
+New National Website Our objective is to utilize the national website to serve three primary functions - to inform, equip, and connect.

 To Inform One of the most common uses of our website today is to share information about the program-to inform site visitors as to the purpose and objectives of our program and to answer a visitor's common questions, such as "Who are you?"
 "What do you do?" and "How do you do it?"
 This is will continue to be a core function of our site in the days ahead.
 It is very important that site visitors be able to find the information they are looking for in a quick and simple manner.
-We have, therefore, restructured our website to make it as easy to navigate as possible.
+We are therefore in the process of restructuring our website to make it as easy to navigate as possible.